Compare Home Loan Interest Rates From 5.94%

 • Construction home loans.
 Construction home loans lend you money at different stages of the construction of your new home.

 • Line of credit.
-A line of credit home loan lets you turn the equity you have in your home into cold hard cash.
+A line of credit home loan lets you turn the equity you have in your home into cash.

 Note that some of the above loan types aren’t mutually exclusive.
 For example, you could have an IO investment home loan, or a P&I owner-occupier home loan – there’s a difference between a loan’s purpose and the type of payments it requires.

-You can speak to one of our home loan specialists if you’d like to learn more about what kind of home loan might be right for you.
+You can speak to one of our home loan specialists if you’d like to learn more about what kind of home loan might be suitable for you.

-Depending on how you look at it, there are two or three different kinds of home loan interest rates: There are fixed rate and variable rate home loans, and then there are also split-rate home loans, which combine the two.
+There are two main types of home loan interest rates: fixed rate and variable rate home loans, and then there are also split-rate home loans, which combine the two.
 Each type has its advantages and trade-offs.
+Your choice can affect how predictable your repayments are, and how your loan responds to Reserve Bank of Australia (RBA) rate changes.

 If you’re unsure as to which features you might need on a home loan, you may want to speak to an expert or do your own research before beginning your home loan journey.